colorlessenergy/colorlessenergy.github.io/_posts/2018-08-24-how-to-make-a-responsive-navigation-menu.md

   </div>
 </nav>
 ```
+what was added:

+* add a nav element
+* inside nav
+  * heading tag
+  * hamburger menu
+  * div for the menu that shows up when hamburger menu is clicked

 For the css we are going to add styles to make the nav look nice and add styles to the responsive navigation menu that moves away from the screen and back when clicking on the hamburger menu.